Skip to content

 A few preparatory steps are essential before diving into the dental implant journey.
 First, a thorough dental examination assesses your oral health and determines the procedure’s viability.
 This might involve dental X-rays and 3D images.
 Based on these findings, your dentist will chart a treatment plan.

-Midtown Dental Care fosters a warm environment where patients feel heard and valued.
+MidTown Dental Care fosters a warm environment where patients feel heard and valued.
 When preparing for your procedure, we will take the time to listen to your needs and address any concerns or questions.
 Our number one goal is to help you maintain a healthy smile for life.

 Post-Procedure Care